Bryanschauerte/dev-mountain-presentations/list-comprehension/HOMEWORK.md

 ];
 ```

-Unsurprisingly, she collects similiar data in a different format.
+Unsurprisingly, she collects her data in a different format.

-*Task:* Create a function, `transformCustomers`, accepting one argument, `list`, that takes a collection like `newCustomers` and transforms the data into a format compatible with your existing data structure.
+**Task: Create a function, `transformCustomers`, accepting one argument, `list`, that takes a collection like `newCustomers` and transforms the data into a format compatible with your existing data.**

-*Task:* Now, create a function, `mergeCustomers`, accepting two arguments `customers1, customers2` combining the two lists in to one.

 ## Before Class...